Duncanma/Blog/content/Blog/enablingdisabling-autorun-from-your-net-application.md

 ---
 date: 2004-05-13T11:55:00+00:00
-title: Enabling/Disabling AutoRun from your .NET application&#8230;
+title: Enabling/Disabling AutoRun from your .NET application...
 type: posts
 ---
 I answer quite a few questions on the forums on [GotDotNet](http://www.gotdotnet.com/), and sometimes those answers are interesting enough (in my opinion) to be exposed to a larger audience....
 Coding [this particular one](http://www.gotdotnet.com/Community/MessageBoard/Thread.aspx?id=220170&Page=1#222216) caused [Brian Johnson](http://blogs.msdn.com/brianjo) to say... "cool", so it seems worth posting about here 🙂